Student Workshop

 Students will consider . . .

-The Student Workshop will be hosted at the University of Southern California (USC) School of Architecture in Watt Hall, just south of Downtown Los Angeles.
+The Student Workshop sessions and final presentations will be hosted at the University of Southern California (USC), School of Architecture in Watt Hall, just south of Downtown Los Angeles.
+Participants will conduct site visits to the Neutra Office in Silverlake as well as the Hall of Records.

 Schedule